openztcc/APE.Core/README.md

 Python bindings are also available.

 To compile, clone this repository and cd into the python folder.

+Gather the following dependencies and place them in the same folder as pyape.cpp:

+- libstdc++-6.dll
+- libgcc_s_seh-1.dll
+- libwinpthread-1.dll

 Then run the following command:

-`g++ -shared -o pyape.dll pyape.cpp "-Wl,--out-implib,libpyape.a"`
+`g++ -shared -o pyape.dll pyape.cpp "-Wl,--out-implib,libpyape.a" -static-libgcc -static-libstdc++ -static -lpthread`

 You can then import pyape.dll into any python project using ctypes.